Start here

 • Meetings happen often, but decisions and next steps still feel fuzzy.

-• Everything mostly works until someone is out sick or on PTO.
+• Everything mostly works until someone's out sick or on PTO.

 What that usually means

-When ownership is blurry, handoffs are weak, and the team has no steady operating rhythm, even capable people end up rechecking work, escalating routine questions, or waiting for direction.
+When ownership is blurry, handoffs are weak, and the team has no steady weekly rhythm, even capable people end up rechecking work, escalating routine questions, or waiting for direction.

-• Unclear ownership People are trying to help, but nobody is sure who really owns the decision.
+• Unclear ownership People are trying to move the work forward, but nobody is sure who really owns the decision once a job, project, or client issue is in motion.

-• Fragile handoffs Work moves, but not with the context the next person actually needs.
+• Fragile handoffs Work moves, but not with the context the next person actually needs — whether that is the crew, the coordinator, the account lead, or the person closing the loop.

-• Too much founder dependence The system works only when the founder is actively holding it together.
+• Too much routes through one person The system works only when one specific person is actively holding it together and filling the gaps in real time.

 Where to focus first

 You do not need to fix everything at once.
-Most teams get the biggest relief by strengthening the small set of systems that remove weekly friction and reduce founder dependency.
+Most teams get the biggest relief by strengthening a small set of things that remove weekly friction and stop the estimate, job, project, or client flow from depending on you.

 Define what each role owns, where decisions live, and where work goes next.